 Billions of dollars have already been invested in startups focusing on enterprise IoT specifically.
 A McKinsey Global Institute report estimates the IoT has the potential economic impact of $3.9 to $11.1 trillion per year by 2025.
 Intel suggests that 200 billion connected devices will be in use by 2020.
 The research further indicates that while the quantity of connected things will be driven by consumer apps, enterprise efforts will contribute most of the revenue.

 Organizations at the forefront of this movement are harnessing their real-time data to inform the evolution of their products and services, resulting in a competitive advantage.
 Yet, for those not at the forefront (which by definition is most), they may want to embrace this change but can be daunted by the simple question of “How can we get started?”

-At BlueMetal, a division of Insight, we collaborate closely with our clients to accelerate their digital evolution to achieve what we call Real-Time Business.
-Real-time Business it not a one-off product/service launch paired with a wait-and-see-what-happens approach.
+At Insight, we collaborate closely with our clients to accelerate their digital evolution to achieve what we call Business Optimization.
+Business Optimization it not a one-off product/service launch paired with a wait-and-see-what-happens approach.
 Instead, it’s a multiphase philosophical and operational commitment from the top down, where the result is continued innovation facilitated by advanced analytics and customer feedback.

-Product design is a discipline that spans every phase of the journey to Real-time Business.
-In this post, I’d like to specifically discuss one of three important principles that help establish a thoughtful design mindset, one that is sure to serve any organization well as it sets out to achieve Real-time Business transformation.
+Product design is a discipline that spans every phase of the journey to Business Optimization.
+In this post, I’d like to specifically discuss one of three important principles that help establish a thoughtful design mindset, one that's sure to serve any organization well as it sets out to achieve real-time business transformation.